-Coronary heart disease (CHD) is usually caused by a build-up of fatty deposits (atheroma) on the walls of the arteries around the heart (coronary arteries).
+The main cause of coronary heart disease (CHD) is a build-up of a fatty substance in the arteries around your heart (coronary arteries).

-The build-up of atheroma makes the arteries narrower.
-This restricts the flow of blood to the heart muscle.
+The substance, called atheroma, makes your arteries narrower.
+This restricts the flow of blood to your heart muscle.
 This is called atherosclerosis.

 Your risk of developing atherosclerosis is much higher if you: